-That makes iMessage a lot more limited by design than SMS texting, but it was never created to replace SMS.
-It's more akin to something like Telegram or Signal, but because it's installed by default on iPhones and so widely used, it's often seen in the same light.
+This makes iMessage more limited by design than SMS texting, but it was never created to replace SMS.
+Instead, it's more akin to something like Telegram or Signal, but because it's installed by default on iPhones and so widely used, it's often seen in the same light.

 While this article is labeled as a versus comparison between RCS, SMS, and iMessage, declaring one the sole winner over the others doesn't really make sense.
 All three platforms have their fair share of pros and cons, and that's ultimately the main takeaway.

-It's difficult to say if RCS will ever replace SMS completely, but even in its current state, there's a lot to like.
-It has a generous feature-set, the addition of end-to-end encryption is a huge boon for security, and Google's Messages app has made it substantially easier to use RCS than it was a few short years ago.
+It's difficult to say if RCS will ever replace SMS completely, but there's a lot to like even in its current state.
+It has a generous feature set, the addition of end-to-end encryption is a huge boon for security, and Google's Messages app has made it substantially easier to use RCS than it was a few short years ago.

-But so long as RCS isn't supported on iOS and accessing it on Android still requires work from the user, SMS will continue to be the fallback for non-RCS and iMessage conversations.
-It may be lacking in features and security, but being able to send a message to a phone number and know it'll be delivered remains its pièce de résistance.
+So long as RCS isn't supported on iOS and accessing it on Android still requires work from the user, SMS will continue to be the fallback for non-RCS and iMessage conversations.
+It may lack features and security, but being able to send a message to a phone number and know it'll be delivered remains its pièce de résistance.

-The messaging world in 2021 is a lot more complicated than we'd like, but that's the hand we've been dealt with.
+The messaging world in 2023 is a lot more complicated than we'd like, but that's the hand we've been dealt.
 Now, at least, you can go into it with a bit more confidence about everything going on.